Tool-down strike by HMSI's Manesar plant workers to protest sacking of contract employees

 The stand-off began Tuesday morning with the company management did not allow some of the contractual workers to go inside the plant, HMSI Employee Union President Suresh Gaur told PTI.
 "Today, around 400 contractual workers have been retrenched.
 They were stopped from entering the factory premises.
 This led to a tool-down strike by workers who were already inside the plant," he said.

-HMSI in a statement said, "Based on demand fluctuations & production adjustment 200 contractual members whose term had been completed are relieved from their work.
-Necessary recruitment will be considered on the basis of future market requirements."
+An e-mail sent to HMSI regarding the issue remained unanswered.
 Gaur alleged that the company is sacking contractual workers of the Manesar plant only in the name of slowdown in the industry by cutting production at the unit by 50 per cent, whereas the same practice has not been followed at the company's other plants.

 "Other plants of the company continue to produce normally, they are just cutting the production here, thus impacting the jobs," Gaur said.
 The company is also not providing full and final emoluments to the workers, he alleged.